Edit drawings with a screen reader

 - Open the Format menu using the shortcut key for your browser:

 - Windows with Chrome browser: Alt + o

 - Windows with other browsers: Alt + Shift + o

 - Mac: First press the pass-through keys Ctrl + Option + Tab, then Ctrl + Option + o

 - Press the down arrow to hear options, then press Enter to select.

 Learn more about how to create, edit, and format drawings.

-Add alternative text
+Add alt text